clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 Modify kernel configuration
 ===========================

 The kernel source has many configuration options available to pick support for different hardware and software features.

 These configuration values must be provided in the :file:`.config` file at compile time.
 You will need to make modifications to the :file:`.config` file, and include it in the kernel package.

 #.
-Make sure you have followed the steps to
+Make sure you have followed the steps to :ref:`pull-copy-kernel-source`
-   `Pull a copy of the Linux kernel source code`_ and are in the kernel source working directory.
+   and are in the kernel source working directory.

 #.
 If you have an existing :file:`.config` file from an old kernel, copy it